 According to Saraç, the İAB plays a critical role in representing the gold and jewelry industry in the domestic financial market.
 The most important function of the İAB is to secure and supply raw materials to hundreds of jewelry manufacturers.
 It is also a venue through which buyers are extended credit to buy and refine raw materials and later pay it back to suppliers.
 The exchange also serves as a mechanism with which buyers and sellers can track last-minute price changes in precious metals.

-Saraç said, however, that only a handful jewelry companies are being traded at the İstanbul Stock Exchange (İMKB).
+Saraç said, however, that only a handful of jewelry companies are being traded at the İstanbul Stock Exchange (İMKB).
 He wants to see more companies listed on the İMKB and become publicly traded companies.
 “This is important as the jewelry industry does not utilize the full potential of the financial market in Turkey,” he said.
-Saraç said the İMKB and the İAB have organized joint informative seminars for jewelry companies who would like to see their companies listed on the bourse in the future.
+Saraç said the İMKB and the İAB have organized joint informative seminars for jewelry companies who would like to see their companies listed on the course in the future.
 He believes this would make companies more professional and would provide a boost in becoming globally traded firms.

 Saraç complained about the high taxes applied to the jewelry industry, especially the private consumption tax (ÖTV), which takes 20 percent in the trade of gemstones.
 “While Turkey closely follows Italy in jewelry exports, high taxes adversely impact the sector,” Saraç said.
 He also believes this is one of the reasons the unregistered jewelry business is still active in Turkey.

 When asked for future plans, Saraç said, “We are planning to transform the İAB into an exchange bourse that not only trades precious metals but also trades precious stones like diamonds. … If the government reduces the 20 percent ÖTV, that would give a boost to the jewelry industry.”
 Saraç stressed that his goal is to make the İAB the most important exchange market for jewelry traders in Turkey.